 Remote SQL backups are complicated.
 We will explain why and show all the available options to make the backups anyway.
 Continue reading Remote SQL Server backups explained

 Even though Azure SQL Database provides built-in backup, you may still want to create a local copy of your Azure SQL database.
-This could be handy for example when you want to keep database backup copy for free longer than allowed by Microsoft Azure built-in tools which is usually 7 to 35 days, depending on your service tier.
-Here we will explain in details how to backup Azure SQL Database to Local Machine.
+This could be handy for example when you want to keep database backup copy for free longer than allowed by Microsoft Azure built-in tools which are usually 7 to 35 days, depending on your service tier.
+Here we will explain in detail how to backup Azure SQL Database to a Local Machine.

-- Run SQL Server backup for selected databases on schedule
+- Run SQL Server backup for selected databases on a schedule

 - Compress & encrypt the backups